Whether you’re launching a new digital agency or you’re growing your social business, a solid client roster should be at the top of your to-do list.

 8. Demonstrate Your Value With a Savvy Sales Pitch

 An effective sales pitch can turn curious prospects into retainer clients instantly.

-Back up your agency’s expertise by using Agorapulse reports to demonstrate return on investment (ROI) and show examples of results you’ve generated for current clients.
+Back up your digital agency’s expertise by using Agorapulse reports to demonstrate return on investment (ROI) and show examples of results you’ve generated for current clients.